celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/plumo.md

 * Run it in a command line - navigate in the command line to the relevant folder - and follow the instructions.
     * When asked to `Enter some entropy for your Plumo seed:`, you can use any source of entropy.
     * Make sure to save your passphrase - you will need it later.
-* Send the address generated to kobi@clabs.co.
+* Send the address generated to plumo@celo.org.
 * Keep the resulting `plumo.keys` file.
 Ideally, it will be stored in a location that's easy to destroy afterwards, such as a USB thumbdrive.

 ### Run the Contributor software